musabshak/colonel-opps/log.md

     - Currently schedule() checks who called it and does stuff based on that
 - Update queue code to maintain length as an attribute (as opposed to an O(n) method)
 - Add levels to traceprints (userland + kernelland)
+- Add all global variables as externs in kernel_data_structs.c

 ### Implementation notes
 - We assume init cloning into idle (init is process 0)